codeChrisM/CarCompareTool/README.md

 # CarCompareTool
-compares the price of the car
+comparitive tool to calculate the "true cost" of various cars based on years, milage, distance to work ect...